Find Affordable College Courses

 Check out the CE bachelor's degree programs at these schools if you want to attend one of the most popular in Maryland.

-Our analysis found University of Maryland - College Park to be the most popular school for computer engineering students who want to pursue a bachelor’s degree in Maryland.
-UMCP is a very large public school located in the large suburb of College Park.
+Our 2023 rankings named University of Maryland - College Park the most popular school in Maryland for computer engineering students working on their bachelor’s degree.
+UMCP is a fairly large public school located in the suburb of College Park.

 Of the 116 students majoring in CE at UMCP, 82% are male and 18% are female.